apocop/apocop.githup.io/_drafts/2020-01-08-lets-make-a-tokenizer-part-4.md

 ```

-< The double-underscore in `__add_exception` and `__tokenize_pipeline` indicate
+< The double-underscore in `__tokenize_pipeline` indicate that they are private
-that they are private methods.
-Whoever uses this class should only use the
+methods.
+Whoever uses this class should only use the `tokenize` method.
+Private
-`tokenize` method.
-Private just means they are for internal use inside the class.
+just means they are for internal use inside the class.
+Let's look into these
-Let's look into these methods a little more deeply.
+methods a little more deeply.

-* `__add_exception` - Iterate through the value from the exception lexicon and
-add them to `accepted_tokens`.

 * `__tokenize_pipeline` - Check each token against the rule, breaking it up if
 it doesn't pass and recursively call itself on the smaller tokens.